Surupsingh Hirya Naik

-Surupsingh Hirya Naik is a member of the 13th Maharashtra Legislative Assembly.
-He represents the Nawapur Assembly Constituency.
-He belongs to the Indian National Congress.
+Surupsing Hirya Naik (10 September 1938 – 24 December 2025) was an Indian politician who was a member of the 13th Maharashtra Legislative Assembly.
+He represented the Navapur Assembly constituency, and belonged to the Indian National Congress.
 The Surupsingh Naik Ayurvedic Mahavidyalaya, a medical college in Dhule district, is named after him.
-He has represented the constituency since 1978, losing only in 2009.
+He represented the constituency from 1978, before losing his seat in 2009.
+Naik died on 24 December 2025 at the age of 87.